I wake up in his arms again. I don't want to wake him. He leaves today and I can't bare it. 'Just another minute or two.'

 After a few minutes, hours or years he kisses my forehead and pulls the covers off of him.I involuntarily peel away my arms.
 He opens the tall, wooden wardrobe and pulls out his uniform.

 I hate the sight of it and I look away.
 He leaves and I'm alone for now.
-I don't want to go downstairs and I hate being alone.
+I don't want to go downstairs but I hate being alone.

 I sit up and look around the room.
 A pair of Brown boots by the door.
 An open tin of polish on the desk next to some twisties and a necklace.
 I stand and walk downstairs.

 He's made himself coffee and me tea.He's ironing his uniform.
-And pulls his eyes to me with "sorry" written over them.
+Pulls his eyes to me with "sorry" written over them.
 I pick up my tea and walk away.

-He puts down the iron and walks toward me and puts his arms around me.
-I feel him tighten his grip and I feel his heartbreak.I pull away his arms reluctantly and move to the living room.
+He puts down the iron, walks toward me and puts his arms around me.
+I feel him tighten his grip, I feel his heartbreak.I pull away his arms reluctantly and move to the living room.

 He moves back to the board and there's nothing but pain and silence as we sip our drinks.